mbrg/mbgsec/_posts/2024-09-26-safe-web-browsing-for-copilots.md

 The second vuln is data exfiltration.

 You know who else is on the Internet?
-Everyone else, including them.
+Everyone else, including *them*.
 If an attacker can compromise your copilot, they can [instruct it to search a website they control](https://mbrg.github.io/genai-attacks/technique/web_request_triggering.html).
 That means copilot will reach out - proactively, without a user in the loop - to a website a hacker controls.
 The common exploit is encoding data to-be-exfiltrated into a parameter.